vs SciSpace

 Honest signal: when we ran a GEO baseline check on 2026-05-06 against Claude Sonnet 4.5 with web search, SciSpace was named as the top result for 'best AI tool to find research gaps'.
 We weren't cited.

 We're publishing this comparison rather than burying it.
 The two tools solve adjacent but distinct problems, and researchers deserve a clear-eyed read on which fits their workflow.
 If after reading this you want SciSpace, go use SciSpace.
-If you want our pre-indexed gap library or the calibrated peer review, our Research Gaps Finder is at /research-gaps and our Pre-Check is at /pre-check (free, no signup).
+If you want our pre-indexed gap library or the calibrated peer review, our Gaps & Literature Search is at /research-gaps and our Pre-Check is at /pre-check — each runs for 15 credits, and a free account starts with 25 welcome credits.

 Frequently asked questions

 Different shape.
 SciSpace generates research-gap suggestions on-demand from an LLM call when you query a topic.
-Ours has a pre-indexed library of 17,000+ gaps that were extracted up-front from 13,000+ papers, each anchored to specific cited evidence and given a permanent /research-gaps/[slug] page.
+Ours has a pre-indexed library of 120,000+ open gaps mined up-front from 100,000+ papers, each anchored to specific cited evidence; 1,100+ of them have a permanent, citable /research-gaps/[slug] analysis page.
 Pre-indexed is deeper and more reproducible (you can cite the gap page); on-demand is faster for niche topics that aren't yet indexed.

 Command palette